Discreet Confidential Consultation (213) 374-3952

 Posted by Ronald D. Hedding | Feb 10, 2018

-It is a federal crime to distribute obscene material to a minor.
-More and more, I'm seeing the federal government monitoring this type of activity and making sure that young people are protected from the transfer of obscene material through electronic means and otherwise.
-The federal government has task forces monitoring the internet and social media to protect young people.
+It is a federal crime to distribute obscene material to a minor, a matter of utmost seriousness.
+The federal government is increasingly vigilant in monitoring this type of activity, ensuring the protection of young people from the transfer of obscene material through electronic means and otherwise.
+Task forces have been established to monitor the internet and social media, all with the singular goal of safeguarding our youth.

 As far as determining when the feds will become involved in an obscene material transfer, first, it has to affect interstate commerce or foreign commerce somehow for them to have jurisdiction over it.

-Unfortunately, for those charged with federal crimes related to this offense, it is straightforward to affect interstate commerce – either by a telephone, a computer, or another device – and the feds will become involved if they believe the situation is serious enough.
+Unfortunately, for those charged with federal crimes related to this offense, which affects interstate commerce, whether through a telephone, a computer, or another device, the process is straightforward, and the feds will become involved if they believe the situation is serious enough.

-Their policy on when they become in obscene material transfer seems to hinge upon the extent of the obscene material and who is doing it, and how young the victim is.
+Their policy on when they become involved in obscene material transfer seems to hinge upon the extent of the obscene material, who is doing it, and how young the victim is.

 If multiple images are being transferred and distributed, and there are numerous victims, this would probably be a scenario where the federal government would become involved.
 Certain mandatory minimums could apply depending on the age of the victims and the circumstances.